+Seventh/Eight Semester

-Seventh/Eight Semester S. Category Code Course Title Hours per Credits No. Course Title L Т Р 6 Professional Core courses HSMC -255 Professional Practice, Law & Ethics 2 0 0 2
+S. Course Title Ho ours p Credits

+No. Category Code Course Title L Т Р

+6 Professional Core courses HSMC -255 Professional Practice, Law & Ethics 2 0 0 2

 Basic elements of civil engineering professional practice are introduced in this course.
 Rolesof all participants in the process-owners, developers, designers, consultants, architects, contractors, and suppliers -are described.
 Basic concepts in professional practice, business management, public policy, leadership, and professional licensure are introduced.
-The course covers professional relations, civic responsibilities, and ethical obligations for engineering practice.
+The coursecovers professional relations, civic responsibilities, and ethical obligations for engineering practice.
 The course also describes contracts management, and various legal aspects related to engineering.
 Further, the course familiarizes students with elementary knowledge of laws that would be of utility in their profession, including several new areas of law such as IPR, ADR.